Greece › Family Holidays

 Planning a Greek Island Trip

-• Island hopping is what it’s all about.
-There are so many great islands in Greece it’s almost mandatory to visit more than one.
-With the exception of Crete (see below) don’t limit yourself to 1 island.
-But, don’t visit too many islands.
-Two nights (3 or 4 is best) is the minimum time needed to feel like you’ve seen an island at all, don’t spread your time too thin among the islands.
+- Island hopping is what it’s all about.
+There are so many great islands in Greece it is almost mandatory to visit more than one.
+With the exception of Crete (see below), don’t limit yourself to one island.
+However, avoid “island fatigue” by staying at least 3 or 4 nights on each.
+Two nights is the absolute minimum, but you will spend half that time in transit.

 Suggested Ferry-Hopping Itineraries